 Select an image from your media library or upload a new one.
 The image appears below the answer section.

 Once you have completed adding questions and answers, publish your changes.
-If you are adding content to an old post, the link will say ‘Update.’
+If you add content to an old post, the link will say ‘Update.’
 If the content is new, the link will say ‘Publish.’

 Now you have added faq schema to your website.

-As of November 2020, Google has temporarily disabled the option to submit a blog post.
 To ensure Google detects your blog post updates, submit a sitemap.
-For my step by step guide on submitting a sitemap, check out my ‘How to submit a sitemap to Google‘ blog post.
+To learn how to submit a sitemap, check out my ‘How to submit a sitemap to Google‘ blog post.

-After publishing your blog post, submit to Google to index.
+Submit your blog post to Google after publishing.
 You can request indexing through your Google Search Console account.

 First, sign in and paste your post URL into the bar at the top of the page.